h-oll/netsquid-private/QLine/README.md

 The QLine sub-protocol generates a symmetric key between node A and B.

 ## To Do
-- Apply on 4 nodes.
+- repeat the same sub-protocol on other nodes.

 ## Status
-- The QLine sub-protocol is working, and able to generate bits of keys with length (input number / 2).
+- The QLine sub-protocol is working, and able to generate bits of keys with length (input number / 2) between A and B.
-Among given party.